techidaily/site-win11-tips/source/_posts/mastering-the-art-of-restoring-functionality-fix-media-on-win11.md

  Although Microsoft's latest Media Player is designed to work with nearly all the popular audio and video formats, it is not compatible with all of them.
 It’s possible that the media file you are trying to play is in an unsupported format, giving you the impression that the Media Player app is not working.

  Hence, before troubleshooting the app, you should ensure that the file you are using is in a format that Media Player supports.
-You can verify the format of the file by checking its properties in Windows, then checking[the supported Windows Media Player file types on Microsoft Support](https://support.microsoft.com/en-us/topic/file-types-supported-by-windows-media-player-32d9998e-dc8f-af54-7ba1-e996f74375d9) .
+You can verify the format of the file by checking its properties in Windows, then checking [the supported Windows Media Player file types on Microsoft Support](https://support.microsoft.com/en-us/topic/file-types-supported-by-windows-media-player-32d9998e-dc8f-af54-7ba1-e996f74375d9) .

- If you find that your file is unsupported, use a[free online converter](https://www.makeuseof.com/tag/free-online-file-converters/) to change its format to a compatible one.
+ If you find that your file is unsupported, use a [free online converter](https://www.makeuseof.com/tag/free-online-file-converters/) to change its format to a compatible one.

 ## 2\.
 Enable Video Library Access for the App